Shyne: Shooting and trial (1999–2001)

-Incarceration (2001-09)
+Incarceration and Judaism conversion (2001–09)

 Shyne began serving his sentence at the maximum security prison Clinton Correctional Facility in Dannemora, New York.
-This seemed to spell the end of his rap career; his legal team's appeal for a suspended sentence ultimately failed.
-Shyne severed all ties with Sean Combs and Bad Boy Records.

-In March 2006 he changed his name legally, to Moses Michael Levi Barrow.
+His legal team requested for an appeal for a suspended sentence, which ultimately failed.
+During his time, Shyne attempted to "spit" on Combs after the latter tried to offer him $50,000 in cash to "take the fall" for the 1999 incident.

+Barrow has said that from the age of 13, he began to identify as an Israelite, after learning that his great-grandmother was a descendant of the Beta Israel, ancient Ethiopian Jews.
+As a teenager, he began to study Judaism and the Old Testament on his own, and to pray daily.
+In March 2006, he legally changed his name to Moses Michael Levi Barrow.
 He had already been studying Judaism at the time of his arrest.
 In prison, with rabbis he became a practicing Jew, keeping kosher, and celebrating the Jewish Sabbath and Jewish holidays.

-Barrow has said that from the age of 13, he began to identify as an Israelite, after learning that his great-grandmother was a descendant of the Beta Israel, ancient Ethiopian Jews.
-As a teenager, he began to study Judaism and the Old Testament on his own, and to pray daily.
 He formally converted to Orthodox Judaism in Jerusalem, Israel, in 2010.
+Furthermore, as he had started to observe the Jewish Sabbath, he was completely unavailable for any publicity contacts on Friday nights and Saturdays.

-In 2006 Shyne went to court to challenge New York's application of the 'Son of Sam' law, which had resulted in his assets being frozen and which limited his ability to make record deals and generate income.
-He and his lawyers argued that by the court allowing Shyne to make deals with record producers, it would enable him to pay a higher potential settlement to victims of the night club shooting, who were separately pursuing a civil suit against him.
+Also in 2006, Shyne went to court to challenge New York's application of the "Son of Sam" law, which had resulted in his assets being frozen and limited his ability to make record deals and generate income.
+He and his lawyers argued that by the court allowing Shyne to make deals with record producers, it would enable him to pay a higher potential settlement to victims of the shooting, who were separately pursuing civil lawsuits against him.